locationtech/geomesa/docs/user/installation_and_configuration.rst

     Using GEOMESA_KAFKA_HOME = /path/to/geomesa-kafka-$KAFKAVERSION_2.11-$VERSION
     Usage: geomesa-kafka [command] [command options]
       Commands:
-        create          Create a feature definition in GeoMesa describe        Describe the attributes of a given feature in GeoMesa help            Show help
+        create-schema   Create a feature definition in GeoMesa get-schema      Describe the attributes of a given feature in GeoMesa get-names       List GeoMesa features for a given zkPath help            Show help
-        keywords        Add/Remove/List keywords on an existing schema list            List GeoMesa features for a given zkPath listen          Listen to a GeoMesa Kafka topic removeschema    Remove a schema and associated features from GeoMesa version         Display the installed GeoMesa version
+        listen          Listen to a GeoMesa Kafka topic remove-schema   Remove a schema and associated features from GeoMesa version         GeoMesa Version

 .. _slf4j_configuration: